muhammadaadel/Data-Engineering/Indian Premier League data analysis project/README.md

 ## Introduction

-The goal of this project is to perform data analytics on IPL for Cricket data.
+The goal of this project is to perform data analytics on IPL-(Indian Premier League) for Cricket data.

 ## Cricket-Explained (video)
 #### I highly recommend you to watch this video to understand about the game and most importantly to be able to create insights out of the dataset.